confluentinc/ksql/docs/api.rst

    **CREATE, DROP, TERMINATE**

    :>json string currentStatus.statementText: The ksql statement for which the result is being returned.
-   :>json string currentStauts.commandId: A string that identifies the requested operation.
+   :>json string currentStatus.commandId: A string that identifies the requested operation.
 This id can be used to poll the result of the operation using the status endpoint.
    :>json string currentStatus.commandStatus.status: One of QUEUED, PARSING, EXECUTING, TERMINATED, SUCCESS, or ERROR :>json string currrentStatus.commandStatus.message: Detailed message about the status of the execution of the statement.